 The following events have been canceled until further notice:

-All recreation and Library programming
+In-person Library programming

 Permitted special events

 Youth and adult sporting events and tournaments

 ASES After School Program and Tiny Tots Preschool Program

 - Water from the City of Escondido is safe for drinking and other everyday uses.
 The City of Escondido’s water treatment system continues to function normally.
 Similar to the flu and the common cold, COVID-19 is not spread through treated water supplies.
 The Utilities Department takes great care to anticipate many types of emergencies and is prepared to put into action the steps needed to continue the rigorous process of treating and distributing water to our customers.
 The drinking water provided by the City of Escondido continues to be safe and reliable.

 - Utility Billing: Given the importance of personal hygiene in preventing the spread of the COVID-19, we have suspended billing related service shutoffs.
 We will continue to evaluate this suspension period and remain in compliance with state orders.
 We have also suspended late fees and past due fees until further notice.
 If you’re experiencing a financial hardship, please email email@example.com and we will get back with you as soon as possible to make arrangements.

 If you have experienced wage or job loss, United Way is in a position to provide economic resources to assist.
 As part of the San Diego Community Response Fund, United Way has started the San Diego Worker Assistance Initiative.
 For more information, please visit: https://uwsd.org/covid19/

 California Volunteers: Learn about ways for Californians to help their community during these difficult times by visiting the California Volunteers website: serve.ca.gov

 General COVID-19 Information